SemdeGroot/RoosterLive/README.md

-This repository contains the code for a webapp I am developing
+This repository contains the code for a webapp I am developing.